 Looking for help studying for your AP exam?

 Our one-on-one online AP tutoring services can help you prepare for your AP exams.
 Get matched with a top tutor who got a high score on the exam you're studying for!

 How to Practice AP Chemistry Free-Response Questions

 You can find AP Chemistry FRQs from previous years (and their solutions) on the College Board site.
-The test changed starting in 2014 (seven free-response questions instead of six, and no questions asking you just to balance equations), so keep in mind that only the 2014 and 2015 questions will be completely accurate representations of what you can expect to see on your test.
+The exam was last significantly changed in 2014 (seven free-response questions instead of six, and no questions asking you just to balance equations), so keep in mind that the 2014 and onward exams will be the most accurate representations of what you can expect to see on your test.
 Here's a link to the most recent questions and answer explanations:

 There is no login required for access to these questions.
-You can also check out my article that lists all the AP Chemistry practice tests and quizzes that are available online (coming soon!).
+You can also check out my article that lists all the AP Chemistry practice tests and quizzes that are available online.
 There are a few more unofficial practice tests that include free-response questions modeled after the questions on the real exam.